+Attr write_to_file

-Attr write_to_file True if this instance prints to a file instead of standard out class can.CSVWriter(file, append=False)
+True if this instance prints to a file instead of standard out class can.CSVWriter(file, append=False, kwargs)

-- file (Union[str, os.PathLike[str], TextIO, None]) An optional path-like object or a file-like object to "print" to instead of writing to standard out (stdout).
-If this is a file-like object, is has to be opened in text write mode, not binary write mode. - append (bool) If set to True messages, are appended to the file, else the file is truncated
+- file (TextIO | None) An optional path-like object or a file-like object to "print" to instead of writing to standard out (stdout).
+If this is a file-like object, it has to be opened in text write mode, not binary write mode. - append (bool) If set to True messages, are appended to the file, else the file is truncated - kwargs (Any)

-3.4.6 CSVWriter
+3.4.3 CSVWriter